JouharaAlwardi/SQA_CA2/README.md

   3. unit-testing-and-test-driven-development: I used this branch to push my test-driven development approach in a README.md file.

-  4. Test-coverage-metric: I used this branch to push a folder with screenshots of my code coverag tool running on my project, alongside a description to the my coverag tool in my README.md file.
+  4. test-coverage-metric: I used this branch to push a folder with screenshots of my code coverag tool running on my project, alongside a description to the my coverag tool in my README.md file.

-  5. Team-version-control: I will this branch to push all the details related to my Gitflow process, in addition to a description for each branch.
+  5. team-version-control: I will this branch to push all the details related to my Gitflow process, in addition to a description for each branch.

    6. code-review-checklist: I will this branch to push all the details related to my Gitflow process, in addition to a description for each branch.